AyushBasist/AyushBasist/README.md

 - 👋 Hi, I’m @AyushBasist
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning iOS Development
+- 🌱 I’m currently learning Blockchain
 - 💞️ I’m looking to collaborate on Blockchain Developments Projects
 - 📫 How to reach me https://www.linkedin.com/in/ayushbasist/